Atlantic Jewel

 Atlantic Jewel (26 September 2008 – 20 August 2020) was an Australian Thoroughbred racehorse and broodmare.
 Sired by champion sire Fastnet Rock, and raced by Coolmore, Atlantic Jewel was trained by Melbourne's Mark Kavanagh.
 She won 10 of her 11 starts, including four Group One races.
 Her eighth start was the Memsie Stakes at Caulfield Racecourse, where she defeated eight rivals after a long injury break, and it confirmed her as Australia's best racehorse.
 She also won the 1000 Guineas at Caulfield Racecourse by three lengths, defeating four-time Group One winner Mosheen.

-Atlantic Jewel foaled two winning racehorses, Pacific Ocean and Russian Emperor.
-The latter most recently came a close second in the Hong Kong Derby.
+Atlantic Jewel foaled two winning racehorses, Pacific Ocean and Russian Emperor, with the latter being a Group 1 winner.

 Atlantic Jewel died in August 2020 of a haemorrhage, after giving birth to a colt by Justify at Coolmore Stud in the Hunter Valley of New South Wales.

 Background

 Purchased by Coolmore for $320,000 at the Gold Coast yearling sale, Atlantic Jewel is sired by Coolmore's champion sire Fastnet Rock and by the Zabeel mare Regard.
 Fastnet Rock himself was a great racehorse, winning the Lightning Stakes and Oakleigh Plate, winning over $1.7 million.
 As well as being a success in his racing, Fastnet Rock has sired many winners including Mosheen, Lone Rock, Wanted, Sea Siren, Foxwedge, and many others.
 Atlantic Jewels' dam Regard, was an un-raced mare by the Great Zabeel.
 Atlantic Jewel is her first foal to race.
 Her second was the group one filly Commanding Jewel by Commands, making her 3/4 sister to Atlantic Jewel.
 Commanding Jewel herself won the 1000 Guineas a year later, giving her dam Regard back-to-back wins in the 1000 Guineas.